floooh/floooh.github.io/_drafts/2024-11-04-sokol-fall-2024-update.md

 The following parts of the public sokol_gfx.h API have changed:

-- in the `sg_bindings` struct, the nested vertex- and fragment-stage structs for the image-, sampler- and storage-buffer-bindings have been removed, and those bindings arrays have moved up into the root
+- In the `sg_bindings` struct, the nested vertex- and fragment-stage structs for the image-, sampler- and storage-buffer-bindings have been removed, and the bindings arrays have moved up into the root struct.
-- in the `sg_apply_uniforms()` call, the shader stage parameter has been removed
+- In the `sg_apply_uniforms()` call, the shader stage parameter has been removed
-- the interior of the `sg_shader_desc` struct and the typename of nested structs have changed completely (but if you are using sokol-shdc for shader authoring you can ignore this)
+- The interior of the `sg_shader_desc` struct and the typename of nested structs have changed completely (but if you are using sokol-shdc for shader authoring you don't need to worry about that, since sokol-shdc will code-generate the `sg_shader_desc` struct.
-- a number of public API constants have been removed or renamed, but those should rarely show up in user code
+- A number of public API constants have been removed or renamed (but those should rarely show up in user code).
-- the enum items in `sg_shader_stage` have been renamed, and those are now only used in the `sg_shader_desc` struct and nowhere else:
+- The enum items in `sg_shader_stage` have been renamed, and those are now only used in the `sg_shader_desc` struct and nowhere else:
     - `SG_SHADERSTAGE_VS` => `SG_SHADERSTAGE_VERTEX`
     - `SG_SHADERSTAGE_FS` => `SG_SHADERSTAGE_FRAGMENT`